resistaiart/forge-service/README.md

 **Safety scrubbing ensures that no harmful or disallowed content is used in the prompt.
 The service filters out:**
 - NSFW or explicit content
 - Child-related terms or youth-coded tokens
-- Other unwanted keywords such as abuse or violence
+- Other unwanted keywords, such as abuse or violence

 ### Integrations
 **The Forge Service can integrate with various external systems, such as:**